Top 10 Things to Do in New Zealand

 7. Cruise in Milford Sound

 Often described as the most beautiful place in New Zealand, Milford Sound is made up of towering glacier-carved mountains emerging from the sea.
-It lies in Fiordland National Park and a UNESCO World Heritage Area meaning it’s pretty much a big deal.
-Ways to see Milford Sound include by cruise, kayaking, hiking, scuba diving and scenic flights.
+It lies in Fiordland National Park and is a UNESCO World Heritage Area meaning it’s a pretty big deal.
+Ways to see Milford Sound include cruising, kayaking, hiking, scuba diving and scenic flights.

-Learn more about Milford Sound in 10 Amazing Things to Do in Milford Sound.
+Learn more about Milford Sound in 15 Best Things to Do in Milford Sound.

 Tourism NZ© Tourism NZ

 The Lord of the Rings might have first come out in 2001 but the Middle-earth magic is still alive in New Zealand with scenery clearly visioned in The Lord of the Rings and The Hobbit movie trilogies.
 While there are many tours and free Lord of the Rings locations to visit, the most popular is The Hobbiton Movie Set in Matamata.
-Learn more about Hobbiton on Viator and Tripadvisor.
+Book tickets for Hobbiton on Viator or Klook and check out How to Get the Best Hobbiton Discount.

 Start finding the Lord of the Rings locations in The Lord of the Rings Location Guide.